-- The Section 24 Recommendation around the delivery of the 2020/21 accounts is still in place and has been extended to the subsequent accounting periods now outstanding. - Of the 6 Key Recommendations in the 2020/21 report, only one serious weakness remains in relation to opening balances linked to the budget which will be resolved with the delivery of the Accounts, the remainder of those significant weaknesses have been resolved or linked to Improvement Recommendations (of which there were 10 in the report). - There is one new Key Recommendation linked to Organisational Capability and Capacity.
+- The Section 24 Recommendation around the delivery of the 2020/21 accounts is still in place and has been extended to the subsequent accounting periods now outstanding.
+The "Backstop Legislation" has resulted in accounts up to 2022/23 being given "Disclaimer Opinions". - Of the 6 Key Recommendations in the 2020/21 report, all have either been resolved or linked to Improvement Recommendations (of which there were 10 in the report). - There is one new Key Recommendation linked to Organisational Capability and Capacity.
 The Council is mitigating this in the main through the rollout of the Workforce Strategy. - Of the 13 2020/21 Improvement Recommendations, 9 have been fully or partially addressed and 4 are yet to be addressed.
-Again, ongoing improvements are linked to the 10 new Improvement Recommendations set out in the External Auditors report
+Again, ongoing improvements are linked to the 10 new Improvement Recommendations set out in the External Auditors report of which 7 have now been met.